 \subsection{Overview}

-We show the overall framework of our SGN in Fig.\ref{fig:pipeine}.
-SGN adopts the dense-sparse-dense design and propagates semantics from the semantic- and occupancy-aware seed voxels to the whole scene based on geometry prior and occupancy information.
+We show the overall framework of our SGN in Figure \ref{fig:pipeine}.
+SGN adopts the dense-sparse-dense design and propagates semantics from the semantic-aware seed voxels to the whole scene based on spatial geometry cues from the non-seed features and features from the depth-based occupancy prediction.
 SGN takes RGB images as the input and extracts 2D features using the image encoder.
 Then the 3D features are obtained through the view transformation.
-For dynamically indexing the seed voxels, we generate the sparse voxel proposals based on depth prediction.
-Then according to the voxel proposals and 3D features, the hybrid guidance is designed to inject semantic and geometry cues and facilitate feature learning.
-Furthermore, we develop the voxel aggregation layer to form the informative voxel features, which are further processed by our multi-scale semantic diffusion module for the final semantic occupancy prediction.
+For dynamically indexing seed voxels, we generate the sparse voxel proposal based on depth prediction.
+Then according to the proposal and 3D features, the hybrid guidance is designed to inject semantic and geometry cues and facilitate feature learning.
+Furthermore, we develop the voxel aggregation layer to form the informative voxel features, which are processed by our multi-scale semantic propagation module for the final semantic occupancy prediction.

-\paragraph{Image Encoder.} We use ResNet-50 \cite{he2016deep} with FPN \cite{lin2017feature} to construct the image encoder for extracting 2D features from RGB images.
+\paragraph{Image Encoder} We use ResNet-50 \cite{he2016deep} with FPN \cite{lin2017feature} to construct the image encoder for extracting 2D features from RGB images.
 The extracted features $\textbf{F}^{2D} \in \mathbb{R}^{N_t \times C\times H \times W}$ provide a strong foundation for the subsequent voxel features, where $N_t$ is the image number of temporal inputs, $C$ is the feature channel and $(H, W)$ denotes the image resolution.

-\paragraph{View Transformation.} Similar to MonoScene \cite{cao2022monoscene}, we construct 3D features by sampling 2D features via 3D-2D projection mapping with camera parameters.
+\paragraph{View Transformation} Similar to MonoScene \cite{cao2022monoscene}, we construct 3D features by sampling 2D features via 3D-2D projection mapping with camera parameters.
 The simple projection mapping operation provides coarse volumetric scene representation for the latter contextual modeling.
 And it is more convenient and concise than learnable LSS \cite{philion2020lift} and cross-attention mechanism \cite{li2022bevformer}.